Regal Fenway Stadium 11

 Less than four months after opening this theatre, General Cinema went bankrupt.
 In 2002, AMC acquired General Cinema, including this theatre.

 An anti-trust agreement with the state and federal governments required AMC to sell this theatre after acquiring the Loews Cineplex chain.
 It became a Regal cinema on September 15, 2006.
 With the introduction of recliner seats in the early 2020’s, the total seating capacity has been reduced to 808 and two of the largest screens have been closed.
+The Regal Fenway Stadium 11 was closed on February 12, 2023.

 Just login to your account and subscribe to this theater.